wootguy/ApiGenerator/README.md

         "script" "ApiGenerator-master/scripts/ApiGenerator"
     }
 ```
-7. Go to your `Sven Co-op/svencoop/scripts/plugins/store/` folder and create a folder named `ApiGenerator`
 8. Launch Sven Co-op, start any map, then type `developer 1; clear; .apigen` into the console.
 9. Header files should be output to the the folder created in step 7.
 If not, check the console for errors.
 10. Recompile your plugins using the new header files.